hashmode/CakePHP-Stripe-Component-Full/README.md

 ```
 'status' => 'success',
 'message' => 'Success',
-'data' => the Stripe's response described in API docs, but as an associative array
+'response' => the Stripe's response described in API docs, but as an associative array
 ```

 if request failed, response will be